Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

 \subsection{ALMA Data}

-The dataset presented in this work was obtained through the ALMA DDT program 2025.A.00002.T (PI: Paneque-Carre$\mathrm{\tilde{n}}$o) in November 4th using the Atacama Compact Array (ACA).
-The main molecular targets of the program were H$_2$O ($J_{K_{a},K_{c}}$ = 3$_{1,3}$ -- 2$_{2,0}$ at $\nu$ = 183.310\,GHz) in ALMA Band 5 and HDO ($J_{K_{a},K_{c}}$ = 2$_{1,1}$ -- 2$_{1,2}$ at $\nu$ = 241.561\,GHz) in ALMA Band 6, together with multiple methanol (CH$_3$OH) transitions in the 193\,GHz and 241\,GHz windows.
-Our program had four spectral windows in each Band.
+The dataset presented in this work was obtained through the ALMA DDT program 2025.A.00002.T (principal investigator T.P.-C.) on 4 November 2025 using the ACA.
+The main molecular targets of the program were H$_2$O ($J_{K_{a},K_{c}}$ = 3$_{1,3}$ -- 2$_{2,0}$ at $\nu$ = 183.310\,GHz) in ALMA Band 5 and HDO ($J_{K_{a},K_{c}}$ = 2$_{1,1}$ -- 2$_{1,2}$ at $\nu$ = 241.561\,GHz) in ALMA Band 6, together with multiple CH$_3$OH transitions in the 193-GHz and 241-GHz windows.
+Our program had four spectral windows in each band.
 For the spectral setting of Band 5, two broad continuum windows with a bandwidth of 1.875\,GHz were centered at 183.300 and 193.500\,GHz.
-Our target H$_2$O and methanol lines were sampled at a resolution of 122.07\,kHz with spectral windows centered at 183.310 and 193.480\,GHz, respectively.
-In Band 6 a similar setting is used, with broad continuum windows of 1.875\,GHz centered at 226.995 and 228.745\,GHz, while the target HDO and methanol lines are observed at a resolution of 244.14\,kHz in overlapping windows centered at 241.562 and 241.970\,GHz.
+Our target H$_2$O and CH$_3$OH lines were sampled at a resolution of 122.07\,kHz with spectral windows centered at 183.310 and 193.480\,GHz, respectively.
+In Band 6 a similar setting is used, with broad continuum windows of 1.875\,GHz centered at 226.995 and 228.745\,GHz, while the target HDO and CH$_3$OH lines are observed at a resolution of 244.14\,kHz in overlapping windows centered at 241.562 and 241.970\,GHz.

-The specific data corresponding to each date of observation can be found in Extended Data Table \ref{tab:obs}.
+The specific data corresponding to each date of observation can be found in Extended Data Table~1.
 In the execution block of Band 5, 20\,min were performed on source, while in Band 6 it was 50\,min on source.
 The quasar J1337-1257 was used as calibrator for all observations, maintaining a steady flux value throughout the observing period.
-The mean precipitable water vapor at zenith (zenith PWV) on November 4th ranged from 0.386-0.405 mm.
+The mean precipitable water vapor at zenith on 4 November ranged from 0.386-0.405 mm.